 \subsection{Virtual Metrology}

-In IC fabrication, virtual metrology (VM) refers to the methods for predicting wafer properties based on fabrication parameters and sensor data from equipment without performing physical measurements on the product wafer produced by a whole costly fabrication process \cite{hung2007novel}.
-Since VM techniques can significantly reduce the cost of IC fabrication, various kinds of VM methods have been proposed to address the fabrication quality prediction issues.
-For example, as for the prediction of average Silicon Nitride cap layer thickness, regression-based VM methods were developed as surveyed in \cite{purwins2014regression}.
-Specifically, Susto et al. exploited the knowledge collected in the process steps to improve the accuracy of VM prediction via a multi-step strategy \cite{susto2015multi}.
-In addition, the demand of VM methods also triggers the development of theoretical techniques.
-The method proposed in \cite{poonawala2007mask}, for instance, focused on the OPC mask design problem and modeled it as an inverse problem of optical microlithography.
+In IC fabrication, virtual metrology (VM) refers to the methods for predicting wafer properties based on fabrication parameters and sensor data from equipment without performing physical measurements on the product wafer produced by a whole, costly fabrication process \cite{hung2007novel}.
+Since VM techniques can significantly reduce the cost of IC fabrication, various kinds of VM methods have been proposed for fabrication quality assessment.
+For example, Susto et al. exploited the knowledge collected in the process steps to improve the accuracy of VM prediction via a multi-step strategy \cite{susto2015multi}.
+Besides, the demand of VM methods has also triggered the development of theoretical techniques.
+The method in \cite{poonawala2007mask}, for instance, models OPC mask correction as an inverse problem of optical microlithography.
 Optical lithography is a process used for transferring binary circuit patterns onto silicon wafers, and related discussions about lithography techniques can be found in \cite{pan2013design}.
-Recently, people have been attempting to integrate machine learning methods with IC implementation and VM \cite{watanabe2017accurate,ye2019lithogan,kahng2018reducing,cao2018prediction,GANOPC2018yang,yu2019deep}.
-For example, Yang et al. proposed a generative adversarial network (GAN) based \cite{goodfellow2014generative} inverse method to estimate the optimal mask used in the fabrication process from an OPC simulation result \cite{GANOPC2018yang}.
-However, Yang et al.'s design concentrates only on the OPC-to-Layout problem, which operates in an opposite direction of our Layout-to-SEM prediction.
+Recently, people have been attempting to integrate machine learning methods with IC implementation and VM \cite{watanabe2017accurate,ye2019lithogan,kahng2018reducing,GANOPC2018yang,yu2019deep}.
+Specifically, Yang et al. proposed in \cite{GANOPC2018yang} a generative adversarial network (GAN) \cite{goodfellow2014generative} based inverse method to estimate the optimal mask used in the fabrication process from an OPC simulation result.
+However, the design in \cite{GANOPC2018yang} aims only at the OPC-to-Layout problem, which operates in an opposite direction of our Layout-to-SEM prediction.
 Therefore, to the best of our knowledge, there is no existing technique focusing simultaneously on both Layout-to-SEM (lithography simulation) and SEM-to-Layout (mask optimization) image translation problems.
-We deem that a hybrid method of image-to-image translation or feature mapping techniques could compose a naive solution to these two prediction problems.
+We deem that a hybrid method of image-to-image translation or feature mapping techniques could compose a straightforward solution to these two prediction problems.